cbitter78/What-I-am-Learning/books/impact_players.md

 - Be aware of the cost of persisting or finishing at all costs.
 Don't fall in love with a project.
 Make sure to ask and adapt and be willing to let a project go.
 Make sure what you are working on is What is Important Now.
 - Vet with intent.
 Don't just blow off steam.
 Vent a little, but don’t release ownership of the problem.
 Ask for support rather than sympathy.
 - Be curious and open.
 Never stop learning.
 Know when you don't know then go find out.
 It's ok to say I don't know.
 "Impact Players were able to adapt because they were confident in their ability to learn.
 But they were also comfortable enough with themselves that the prospect of failure—an inherent risk of learning—didn’t compromise their self-worth.
 It is a posture of confidence—the belief that I have value that can grow and evolve."
+- Be a learner, not a knower.
 - Have Confidence and humility.
 Confidence you will overcome, humility that you don't yet know how.
 - Be coachable and ask for guidance.
 Many people say they want feedback, few know how to take feedback.
 Be the person who values feedback for the gift that it is and be coachable.
 - Think before you act.
 Take a minute to reset so you can see clearly.
 - Never overreact or overcorrect.
 Much like driving a car on the highway you don't want to overcorrect.
+- Leverage your natural genius (what you are naturally good at) but don't just play to your strengths.
+While leveraging what you know, challenge yourself and grow.
+"It is certainly more pleasant to wade in a stream of affirming feedback than it is to trudge through criticism and correction.
+But when we follow the applause, we lose touch with reality and avoid situations that expose our weaknesses.....Our most valuable contribution will come as we assume that real strength is the ability to adapt and adjust."
+- Be low maintenance and make work light.
+Work is hard enough by itself.
+Bring levity.
+Do this with decorom and class.
+- Play your chips wisely.
+Before contributing ask yourself is you want to play your chips here.
+Imagine you have a limited supply of chips.
+This same advise is given in in [Dare to lead](./dare_to_lead.md) and the [Helping Book](./the_helping_book.md)
+- Be unreasonable grateful!
+But keep it authentic!
+If you’re not grateful don’t fake it but **BE!** grateful.
+Gratitude is a two-way street.
+It helps others and helps you.
+Lean into this and be grateful but make it real.
+Remember "Your candle loses nothing when it lights another." ~Hill Holliday
+Remember "Your candle loses nothing when it lights another." ~Hill Holliday
+- Get perspective!
+"To increase our impact, we must know what is valuable to others.
+We must train our minds to view situations through others’ eyes.
+We must see through the eyes of those who benefit from our work."
+We need to break out of our own perspective and gain the perspective of others.

 #### The Performance Guarantee